core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Processing in Pairwise Mode # {#sec-pairwise-protection}

-When using the pairwise mode of Group OSCORE, messages are protected and processed as in {{mess-processing}}, with the modifications described in this section.
+When using the pairwise mode of Group OSCORE, messages are protected and processed as in {{RFC8613}}, with the modifications described in this section.
 The security objectives of the pairwise mode are discussed in {{ssec-sec-objectives}}.

 The pairwise mode takes advantage of an existing Security Context for the group mode to establish a Security Context shared exclusively with any other member.
 In order to use the pairwise mode, the signature scheme of the group mode MUST support a combined signature and encryption scheme.
 This can be, for example, signature using ECDSA, and encryption using AES-CCM with a key derived with ECDH.